 Step Inside The Creepy, Abandoned Town Of Ong’s Hat In New Jersey

 New Jersey’s most notorious ghost town isn’t really much of a town at all anymore.
 Even at its peak, there were probably only several structures.
-While some say you can still see ruins in the woods, I can’t say for certain – I’ve never been.
-While I love visiting Garden State ghost towns like Batsto Village, Waterloo Village, and Raritan Landing, all preserved and open for the public to enjoy, this abandoned town is unlike anything you’ve ever experienced.
+While some say you can still see ruins in the woods, we can’t say for certain – we’ve never been.
+While we love visiting ghost towns in New Jersey like Batsto Village, Waterloo Village, and Raritan Landing, all preserved and open for the public to enjoy, this abandoned town is unlike anything you’ve ever experienced.
 If you’re feeling brave, pay a visit to Ong’s Hat, the creepiest abandoned town in New Jersey.

 After all, if any state had an inter-dimensional portal, it would be New Jersey.
 Simply because our state is out of this world!
 Bad puns aside, this is certainly one of the creepiest abandoned towns in New Jersey.
 Have you experienced any paranormal activity in this state?
+Have you ever been to Ong’s Hat NJ?
 Share your favorite legends and conspiracy theories in the comments.

 For more strange spots in New Jersey, read about this haunted forest in the Pine Barrens.